 Educator Name:

 School:

 Private Activity:

 Private Activity Sponsor(s):

 Travel Destination:

 Dates of Activity:

-activity if the activity is separa not interfere with performing t School District students are in ool District, I understand that I may participate in a non- ate and distinguishable from employment in the school d the duty of employment with the school district in any w volved in my non-district sponsored activity, I will have see of Liability form.
-I will disclose any form of remunera istrict and does ay.
-If Millard parents sign the
+As an educator in Millard School District, I understand that I may participate in a non-district sponsored activity if the activity is separate and distinguishable from employment in the school district and does not interfere with performing the duty of employment with the school district in any way.
+If Millard School District students are involved in my non-district sponsored activity, I will have parents sign the Parent Notification and Release of Liability form.
+I will disclose any form of remuneration I receive from the parent.

-activity sponsor(s).
-I agree to district will maintain a copy of administrator's office and in the sponsor must be signed by bot sponsored by the school or scheduler of and unrelated to any office.
-I agree to abide by all Millard School District guidely s administrator a copy of all contracts between myself ar provide liability insurance where applicable.
-I understant these contracts and this disclosure statement in the Dist ne District personnel file.
-The contract between me and the parties, and shall state that I agree that the private activated district and that my duties to the activity sponsor(s) duties or responsibilities that I may have as an employee laws and rules of the State of Utah pertaining to and contines regarding my advertising and participation, including the of Liability form for Employee Involvement in Non-District and the contract between myself are provided in the private activates and the private activates are provided in the private activates and the private activates are private activates. that the school crict business he activity vity is not are outside the of Millard School nsistent with ag obtaining the
+I have provided to the business administrator a copy of all contracts between myself and the private activity sponsor(s).
+I agree to provide liability insurance where applicable.
+I understand that the school district will maintain a copy of these contracts and this disclosure statement in the District business administrator's office and in the District personnel file.
+The contract between me and the activity sponsor must be signed by both parties, and shall state that I agree that the private activity is not sponsored by the school or school district and that my duties to the activity sponsor(s) are outside the scope of and unrelated to any duties or responsibilities that I may have as an employee of Millard School District.
+I agree to abide by all laws and rules of the State of Utah pertaining to and consistent with Millard School District guidelines regarding my advertising and participation, including obtaining the Parent Notification and Release of Liability form for Employee Involvement in Non-District Sponsored Activities.

 Employee Signature:

 Date:

 Principal Signature:

+Data

 Date: